Art-ut-Kia/Log-computation/README.md

 # Log-computation
-Neperian logarithm computation for compilers that doesn't implement it
+Neperian logarithm computation for compilers that don't implement it

 The microtec C compiler for 68040 doesn't implement the natural logarithm fonction.